 O’Connor also brought howitzers, but the snows were too deep.
 It was this bit of luck that allowed a few Shoshone to escape.
 Only a very few did escape.
 55,000 bullets were used to kill a sleepy camp of about 300.

 This massacre also took place during the Civil War.
-The massacre was conducted not by trained military, but violent and most times drunken militia.
+The massacre was conducted not by the trained military, but violent and most times drunken militia.
 Like Sand Creek, the militia broke the arms and legs of women so they couldn’t fight back while they were raped.

-Babies and Toddlers were grabbed and their heads bashed against trees.
+Babies and toddlers were grabbed and their heads bashed against trees.
 Chief Bear Hunter was beaten, kicked, stripped and whipped bloody.
 When he did not cry out in pain or anguish to his tormenters, a soldier heated his bayonet and ran it through Bear Hunter’s ears.

 The handful of survivors lived because some of the Mormons did feel guilt.
 They sheltered them and fed them until the Shoshone could make their way to other camps, including Washakie’s haven in the Wind River.
+Never Forget.

 WHO ARE THE REAL SAVAGES…?!?

-SOURCE: “And They Call Native People Savages!” by Gray Wolf | Photo: On the left is Rachel Perdash, a young girl who made it out of the massacre alive and ran to tell neighboring people what had happened.
+SOURCE: “And They Call Native People Savages!” by Gray Wolf | Photo: On the left is Rachel Perdash, a young girl who made it out of the Bear River massacre alive and ran to tell neighboring people what had happened.
 On the right is Chief Sagwitch and Bear Hunter’s wife, who married Sagwitch after Bear Hunter died.